 Before long, you’re making a break for it in an eight-passenger (two [four-seat] rows) troop transport with an animatronic astromech droid as your driver; the car is capable of traveling without a fixed track, like Luigi’s Rollickin’ Roadsters.
 The ride blends dozens of robotic characters and enormous sets with video projections to create some of the most overwhelming environments ever seen in an indoor ride.
 One sequence sends you in between the legs of two towering AT-ATs while dodging laser fire from legions of Stormtroopers, while another puts you face-to-face with the Solo-slaying Ren.
 In the epic finale (spoiler alert), you’ll survive an escape pod’s dramatic crash back to Batuu, a heart-stopping multistory plunge enhanced by digital projections.

-Once open, Rise of the Resistance will become the second most popular ride in the park, right behind Millennium Falcon: Smugglers Run.
-If it’s operating when you visit, make it your first destination of the day or your very last.
-And while the drop at the end isn’t quite as intense as Mission: Breakout! at DCA, we recommend you don’t underestimate its ability to loosen your lunch.
+Once open, Rise of the Resistance quickly become the most popular ride in the park, right ahead of Millennium Falcon: Smugglers Run.
+Be sure to read these virtual boarding pass instructions if you want the opportunity to ride it.
+And while the brief drop at the end isn’t nearly as intense as Mission: Breakout! at DCA, we recommend those weak of stomach not to underestimate its ability to loosen your lunch.

 Opening hours, access, and Fastpass procedures for Star Wars: Galaxy’s Edge are likely to change over the coming month.
 Check out our free, updated information as it becomes available.